Navigate Probate Issues With Our Mount Vernon Probate Lawyers

 If you face probate and have any questions, the Mount Vernon probate lawyers at Sheppard Law Offices are here to help.
 Contact us today for the legal counsel you need to make the probate process as simple as possible.

-Our attorneys can simplify the probate process when the estate’s value is less than a certain dollar amount.
+Our Mount Vernon probate attorneys can simplify the probate process when the estate’s value is less than a certain dollar amount.
 Where a full estate administration case can last 9 months or longer, smaller cases can be handled within a few months, even a few weeks.
 Knox County, Ohio allows for certain shorter probate processes to take place.
 Some of these shortened probate processes are called Relief from Administration and Summary Release from Administration.

 The Probate Process

-For those who have never had to deal with it before, the probate process can be somewhat confusing.
+For those who have never had to deal with it before, the probate process can be confusing.
 We break down the process into individual steps.
-It is much easier to comprehend when you use the trusted Mt.
+It is much easier to comprehend when you hire the trusted Mt.
 Vernon probate lawyers at Sheppard Law Offices because you can expect legal assistance on all of the following steps.

 - Authenticate Last Will & Testament